goFrendiAsgard/kokoropy/README.md

 Kokoropy
 =========

-A MVC python web framework, from my heart <3
+A 心から Educational MVC Python Web Framework.

 In japanese, kokoro means heart.
 I make Kokoropy because I can not find any python web-framework which I really comfort with.